semaphoreci/docs/tag-triggered-deployment_5dbacfb104286364bc91238b.md

       when: "result = 'passed' and tag =~ '.*'"
 ```

-Here we defined condition in `when` sub-field of `auto_promote` field and if it
+Here we defined the condition in `when` sub-field of `auto_promote` field and if
-is fulfilled the deployment pipeline will be automatically triggered.
+it is fulfilled the deployment pipeline will be automatically triggered.

-The condition in the example above will be fulfilled when tests in main CI pipeline
+The condition in the example above will be fulfilled when tests in the main CI
-pass and if the whole workflow was triggered for a tag.
+pipeline pass and if the whole workflow was triggered for a tag.

 You can find out more about ways to express conditions [here][conditions].